82nd (Essex) Heavy Anti-Aircraft Regiment, Royal Artillery: Norway

 When the rest of 82nd AA Rgt arrived on 10 May, Brigade HQ allocated one battery to Bardufoss and another to Tromsø and Sorreisa.
 (The four guns at Tromsø, the temporary seat of the Norwegian government, represented the furthest northward British deployment.)
 These deployments were gradually carried out during May.
-All movements had to be carried our along steep narrow roads banked with six feet of snow, or on boats that could not take a 3.7-inch gun.
+All movements had to be carried out along steep narrow roads banked with six feet of snow, or on boats that could not take a 3.7-inch gun.
 The Luftwaffe concentrated its air attacks on the AA defences.
 With high mountains and low cloud, early warning cover was poor, with just a single RAF radar post on the Lofoten Islands, and the Army AA units had to rely on radar-equipped warships, which provided most of the AA cover in Narvikfjord.

 Bardufoss Airfield opened on 21 May and the final assault on Narvik by French, Polish and Norwegian troops began on 27 May.
 However, immediately after its capture, orders were received to destroy the port and evacuate to the UK.
 (The British Expeditionary Force was simultaneously being evacuated from Dunkirk).
 To cover the evacuation, AA units were ordered to maintain maximum activity and especially to prevent reconnaissance overflights.
 A the same time, 6 AA Bde was ordered by London to recover its 3.7-inch and 40mm Bofors guns as a matter of priority.
 This was done by progressively thinning out defences, and the brigade was able to assemble from the outlying positions 22 Bofors and five HAA guns at Hardstad, with a number of predictors and heightfinders.
 Although much of the force's equipment was saved, the AA guns were kept in action until 6 June to cover the evacuation. and many had to be abandoned when the last troopship left on 8 June.